artefactual-labs/c4/README.md

 - PlantUML for Sphinx: integration with PlantUML.
 - ReadTheDocs: hosting and real-time building of our documentation.

+## License

+This repository and its contents are licensed under the Apache License, Version 2.0.
+It contains a version of PlantUML, which is licensed under the GNU General Public License version 2 (GPLv2).
+The PlantUML JAr is located under the `vendor` directory of this repository.

 ## TODO

 - Try https://github.com/sphinx-contrib/kroki.